XvisionAS/FieldTwin-Integration-Demo/README.md

 By default JWT have an expiration time of one (1) hour after it was created.
 You can refresh the token by calling this endpoint : `https://backend.[name-of-instance].fieldap.com/token/refresh`.
 You pass the JWT the usual way (using header `Authentification`: `Bearer ${JWT}`) and you receive a JSON object with the new JWT inside the attribute `token`

+Since 5.5, a new message is posted by the application to the integration `tokenRefresh` that pass a new refreshed token ( so you do not need to refresh the token ).

 ## Generate a JWT using an API token